gcmaximus/ctf-writeups/gryphonsctf2025/web/pantone/README.md

     ...
 ```

-Why didn't the challenge author just parse the string which needed to be evaluated directly into the function, instead of declaring a global variable then parsing it?
+Why didn't the challenge author just parse the string which needed to be evaluated directly into the `evel()`function, instead of declaring a global variable `_EXEC_CMD` then parsing it?
 Maybe we can overwrite the value of this variable to conduct RCE.

 ```py
 def _0x1a2b(_s, _d):